Why do Java, Silverlight, Adobe Acrobat and other plugins no longer work?

 Before, these Web APIs weren’t quite ready, so Firefox started the transition by making plugins load manually (click to activate).

 Today, they’re ready.
-Many sites have adopted them, and almost all your favourite pages can be enjoyed without using old and insecure plugins.
+Many sites have adopted them, and almost all your favorite pages can be enjoyed without using old and insecure plugins.
 Firefox joins other modern browsers like Google Chrome and Microsoft Edge to remove support for these NPAPI plugins.